nervosnetwork/fiber/src/rpc/README.md

 * `commitment_fee_rate` - `Option<u64>`, The fee rate for the commitment transaction, an optional parameter.
 * `funding_fee_rate` - `Option<u64>`, The fee rate for the funding transaction, an optional parameter.
 * `tlc_expiry_delta` - `Option<u64>`, The expiry delta to forward a tlc, in milliseconds, default to 1 day, which is 24 * 60 * 60 * 1000 milliseconds
+ This parameter can be updated with rpc `update_channel` later.
 * `tlc_min_value` - `Option<u128>`, The minimum value for a TLC our side can receive an optional parameter, default is 0, which means we can receive any TLC is larger than 0.
+ This parameter can be updated with rpc `update_channel` later.
 * `tlc_fee_proportional_millionths` - `Option<u128>`, The fee proportional millionths for a TLC, Proportional to the amount of the forwarded tlc.
  The unit is millionths of the amount. default is 1000 which means 0.1%.
+ This parameter can be updated with rpc `update_channel` later.
 * `max_tlc_value_in_flight` - `Option<u128>`, The maximum value in flight for TLCs, an optional parameter.
+ This parameter can not be updated after channel is opened.
 * `max_tlc_number_in_flight` - `Option<u64>`, The maximum number of TLCs that can be accepted, an optional parameter, default is 125
+ This parameter can not be updated after channel is opened.

 ##### Returns